 About the Time Zone Map

 - Hover your mouse over the map to highlight a time zone.
-This feature doesn't work in older versions of Internet Explorer (IE8 and below).
+This feature doesn't work in older versions of Internet Explorer (IE8 and older).

 - Hover your mouse over a city (red dot) to see the city and country name plus current local time.
 “DST” is displayed if the location is currently observing daylight saving time.

 The map is divided into 24 main time zones.
 Each time zone is defined by the current time difference – or offset – from Coordinated Universal Time (UTC), shown in whole hours at the bottom of the map.
 Example: +3 means that the time zone is 3 hours ahead of UTC.
-On land, time zones are represented by areas of different colors, in international waters by blue and white columns.
+On land, time zones are represented by areas of different colors, in international waters by grey lines.

 The time difference between each time zone is usually one hour, except in the diagonally striped areas, where it can be half hours or even quarter hours.
 For example, India is 5:30 hours ahead of UTC.